How Does CBD Oil Work for Dogs?

-Another study at the University of Kentucky tested CBD on dogs experiencing anxiety due to loud noises, like fireworks.
-The findings indicated the CBD did not work any better than the pet anxiety drug trazodone.
-However, the researchers make it clear in their conclusion that more research is needed involving increasing doses of CBD to find the dose that works best for anxiety reduction.
+Another study at the University of Kentucky tested CBD on dogs experiencing discomfort due to loud noises like fireworks.
+The findings indicated that CBD did not work better than the pet drug trazodone.
+However, the researchers conclude that more research is needed involving increasing doses of CBD to find the dose that works best.

 There are a lot of questions to be answered through research as to dogs and CBD oil.
 Despite the limited research, there are millions of dog owners who say CBD is the only thing they found that improves their dog’s mood and behaviors.
 When using CBD oil for dogs, start with the smallest dosage available to make sure your dog responds well.
 You can increase the amount of CBD slowly to find the quantity that produces the best results.